Social media use in politics: Impact on elections

 Social media has a profound effect on elections.
 Oftentimes, social media compounds with the mass media networks such as cable television.
-For many individuals, cable television serves as the basis and first contact for where many get their information and sources.
-Cable television also has commentary that creates partisanship and builds on to people's predispositions to certain parties.
+Cable television has commentary that creates partisanship and builds on people's predispositions to certain parties.
 Social media takes mass media's messages and oftentimes amplifies and reinforces such messages and perpetuates partisan divides.
-In an article by the Journal of Communication, they concluded that social media does not have a strong effect on people's views or votes, but social media does not also have a minimal effect on their views.
-Instead, social media creates a bandwagon effect when a candidate in an election commits an error or a great success, then users on social media will amplify the effect of such failure or success greatly.
+In an article by the Journal of Communication, they concluded that social media does not have a strong effect on people's views or votes.
+Instead, social media creates a bandwagon effect, when a candidate in an election commits an error or great success, then users on social media will amplify the effect of such failure or success.

+However, mass media plays a significant role in the electoral process, allowing candidates to broadcast their political campaigns to a wide audience.
+The primary goal of these ads is to capture voter attention and propagate their ideas.
+During elections, media can assume a different role, with social media platforms such as TikTok, Instagram, and Facebook serving as additional ways for political candidates to communicate with their audiences.
+These apps also have the potential to function as effective "electoral tools."

-The Pew Research Center finds that nearly one fourth of Americans learn something about the candidates through an internet source such as Facebook.
+The Pew Research Center found that nearly one fourth of Americans learn something about political candidates through an internet source such as Facebook.
 Nearly a fifth of America uses social media with two thirds of those Americans being youth ages of 18–29.
 The youth's presence on social media often inspires rallies and creates movements.
 For instance, in the 2008 presidential election, a Facebook group of 62,000 members was created that sponsored the election of President Obama and within days universities across the countries held rallies in the thousands.
 Rallies and movements such as these are often coined the "Facebook Effect".
 However, social media can often have the opposite effect and take a toll on many users.
 The Pew Research Center in a poll found that nearly 55 percent of social media users in the US indicate that they are "worn out" by the amount of political posts on social media.
 With the rise of technology and social media continuing, that number increased by nearly 16 percent since the 2016 presidential election.
 Nearly 70 percent of individuals say that talking about politics on social media with people on the opposite side is often "stressful and frustrating" compared to 56 percent in 2016.
 Consequently, the number of people who find these discussions as "interesting and informative" decreased from 35% to 26% since 2016.